 Students shall ensure official military transcripts (CCAF or JST) are sent to Fresno State for evaluation.

-Prior Learning Assessment (PLA)of Course-based Learning
+Prior Learning Assessment (PLA)

 Fresno State may award credit toward the degree for matriculated students who bring knowledge, skills, and abilities to Fresno State that enable them to satisfy all the learning outcomes of a course.